Rooswijk Shipwreck Excavation Summer 2018

-During the excavation, there'll be open days and training sessions at Ramsgate where the finds will be brought ashore.
-Find out below about the opportunities to see the exciting finds from the Rooswijk and explore the techniques and technology the archaeologists are using on this project.
-There will also be chances to dive the wreck site, see what has been discovered and tour the diving operation vessel.
+During the excavation, there'll be open days at Ramsgate where visitors will be able to view artefacts excavated this year.
+See the exciting finds from the Rooswijk and explore the techniques and technology in use on this project.

 Stay up to date with the latest discoveries from the Rooswijk on social media using the hashtag #Rooswijk1740.

 The Rooswijk was a Dutch East India Company vessel which sank on the treacherous Goodwin Sands, off Kent, in January 1740.
 The ship was outward bound for Batavia (modern-day Jakarta) with trade-goods.
-Now a protected wreck site the ship's remains lie at a depth of some 20 metres and are owned by the Dutch Government, and managed by Historic England on behalf of the Department of Digital, Culture Media and Sport.
+Now a protected wreck site the ship's remains lie at a depth of some 20 metres.
+They're owned by the Dutch Government and managed by Historic England on behalf of the Department of Digital, Culture Media and Sport.

-In 2016 Dutch and British maritime archaeologists carried out a joint project at the Rooswijk protected wreck site.
-The Cultural Heritage Agency of the Netherlands and Historic England worked with all the archaeological dive team that partly excavated the wreck in 2005, the Licensee and the owner of the wreck's cargo to carry out a detailed survey of the wreck to find out more about the site.
+In 2016 and 2017 Dutch and British maritime archaeologists have worked together to carry out a joint project at the Rooswijk protected wreck site.
+The Cultural Heritage Agency of the Netherlands and Historic England worked with an archaeological dive team that partly excavated the wreck in 2005, the Licensee and the owner of the wreck's cargo to carry out a detailed survey of the wreck to find out more about the site.

 Plans for this summer

-Following on from this survey work, archaeologists will be based out on site on a diving support vessel for 90 days this summer.
+Following on from this survey and excavation work in 2016/2017, archaeologists will be based out on site on a diving support vessel for 90 days this summer.
 They'll excavate and record large areas of the site.
 The archaeologists will bring material they recover to a shore side facility in Ramsgate where they'll carry out first-aid conservation and record it before taking it to a Historic England storage facility.
 We will then assess, analyse and conserve it, before returning it to The Netherlands.
 We hope some material may be made available for display in the future in Ramsgate.

 Focus on areas of the wreck site that are at risk